Dick Beyer

-Richard John "Dick" Beyer (July 11, 1930 - March 7, 2019) was an American professional wrestler is best known by his ring names, The Destroyer and Doctor X. Among other places, he worked extensively in Japan and in 2017 he was awarded one of the country's highest honors, the Order of the Rising Sun.
+Richard John Beyer (July 11, 1930 - March 7, 2019) was an American professional wrestler is best known by his ring names, The Destroyer and Doctor X. Among other places, he worked extensively in Japan and in 2017 he was awarded one of the country's highest honors, the Order of the Rising Sun.

 Early life

 As an athlete at Syracuse University, Beyer was a member of the varsity football and wrestling teams.
 He played in the 1953 Orange Bowl for Syracuse.
 He graduated with a master's degree in education and was a member of the Fraternity of Phi Gamma Delta's Syracuse Chapter, as well as an Eagle Scout in the Boy Scouts of America.
 He was a schoolteacher and swim coach in New York until he began his wrestling career.
 Beyer worked the first seven years of his mat career near his Western New York home, due in large part to his coaching job and commitment to the U.S. Army Reserve.
 Beyer was a member of the wrestling team and also served as an assistant to Ben Schwartzwalder.